kalksdlkdsa/My-only-way-to-publish-my-Python-library-for-now/README.md

-# Hello people using Github
+# Hello people using GitHub
 # This is my only way to alternative for my PyPI account (for now) i think